galiakraicheva/Ruby-Documentation-Notes/Class_String.md

 If the two values are incomparable: returns nil.
 For example, one of them is a number, the other is a string.
 ***

+str[index] -> new string or nil
+This method threats the string as if it were an array and returns a substring with the character that was at this "index" position in the original string.
+As with arrays, counting starts at 0.
+Returns nil if there is no such an index.
+***

+str[start, length] -> new string or nil
+This methods also takes a substring.
+The start index is the index of the character right before the first character of the substring.
+So the character with the start index is not included in the substring.
+***